lbladma/Project1-Interactive-Web-APP/README.md

 ```
 ### Collaboration 10%
 ```
-✔️ There are no major disparities in the number of GitHub contributions between group members.
+✔️ There are no major disparities in the number of GitHub contributions between group members. 👉Check
 ```